Insured Nomads Review: Honest Take for Full‑Time Travelers

 Pre-existing conditions

 These aren’t included in most plans by default.
 You can add them as extras, but it’ll bump up your premium.
+Health insurance plans like their Connect cover them if approved at the time of application.
+On the World Explorer Guardian, you have some pre-existing condition coverage, and acute recurrence of a pre-existing condition is covered on the Insured Travelers Med+.
 Still, if you have an ongoing condition, it’s worth thinking about.
 Paying out of pocket abroad could be a lot worse.

 Planning on scuba diving, paragliding, or bungee jumping?
-You’ll need the Adventure Sports add-on.
+You’ll need the Adventure & Extreme Sports add-on.
 Even then, check their list of what they consider “extreme” because some activities might still be excluded.

 Non-Medical cancellations

-If your flight is canceled for reasons unrelated to health, it’s not covered unless you’ve added extra cancellation coverage.
+If your flight is canceled, it’s not covered unless you’ve purchased the World Explorer Guardian plan.

 My (Brutally Honest) Experience Using Insured Nomads